Hamsa Gita

+Krishna's statue at the Sri Mariamman Temple, Singapore.

-Uddhava Gita (Sanskrit) (also referred to as Hamsa Gita) consists of Krishna's final discourse to Uddhava before Krishna draws his worldly 'descent' (Sanskrit: avatar) and 'pastimes' (Sanskrit: lila) to completion.
-Though the Uddhava Gita is often published singularly as a stand-alone work, it is also evident in the Eleventh Canto of the Bhagavata Purana commencing from verse 40 section 6 through to the end of section 29, comprising total of 1100 'verses' (Sanskrit: shloka) and is considered part of the Purana literature proper.
-This discourse importantly contains the story of an Avadhuta and though it does not state explicitly the name of this personage within the section or the Bhagavata Purana as a whole, Vaishnava tradition and the greater Sanatana Dharma auspice ascribe this agency to Dattatreya.
+Hamsa Gita (Sanskrit), also known as the Uddhava Gita, is Krishna's final discourse to Uddhava, delivered shortly before Krishna draws his worldly 'descent' (Sanskrit: avatar) and 'pastimes' (Sanskrit: lila) to completion.
+It forms part of the eleventh book (skandha) of the Bhagavata Purana, commencing from verse 40 of chapter 6 through to the end of chapter 29, comprising total of 1100 'verses' (Sanskrit: shloka).
+It is considered part of the Purana literature proper rather than a freestanding text, even though it is also published independently.
+This discourse importantly contains the story of an Avadhuta and though it does not state explicitly the name of this personage within the section or the Bhagavata Purana as a whole, Vaishnava tradition and the greater Sanatana Dharma auspice ascribes this agency to Dattatreya.

 Manuscripts and textual notes

 The names Uddhava Gita and Hamsa Gita are popularly interchangeable but Hamsa Gita also specifically denotes (xi.
 13- 16) a subset of the Uddhava Gita and the Bhagavata Purana proper.